TITLE 8 SOCIAL SERVICES

 (6) include a statement that explains what is considered a misuse or fraudulent use of benefits and the possibility of referral to the fraud investigation unit for suspicious activity.

 E. Inactive EBT accounts: EBT accounts which have not been accessed by the recipient in the last 90 days are considered a stale account.
-HSD may store stale benefits offline after notification to the household of this action.
+HCA may store stale benefits offline after notification to the household of this action.

 (1) The notification to the household shall include the reason for the proposed action and the necessary steps required by the recipient to reactive the account.